Just a few designs to give you an idea of the style of

 place cards and day stationeryI make.
 Your theme will be incorporated onto the place card, whether a rose, a thistle, a feather or a swirl.

-Please Browse the gallery below for examples of sunflower invitations
+Please Browse the gallery below for examples of day stationery

 The invitation wording is either printed on a folded paper insert, inside the card or directly onto the card.

 Colour, font and card can be changed to suit your theme, and the wording on the front and inside can be completely personalised.

 When planning a wedding, and budgeting for the costs, day stationery is often forgotten.
 Invitations are accounted for in the “to do” list and the table plan, menus and place cards etc. are frequently left until the end when everything else has been organised.
 But the day stationery is so important in making the day run smoothly.
 Below is a list of stationery you may like to consider:

 Order of Day or Order of Service – The former is often handed to guests when the marriage ceremony is not religious, when the service is shorter and there are no hymns.
 The Order of Day gives the guests a time frame for the celebration… What time the ceremony begins, the photographs, canapés, dinner, toasts, evening reception, carriages….